Bedrock-OSS/regolith/docs/_pages/docs/getting_started/getting-started.md

 :`Warning:` If your project doesn't have any textures, than `texture_list.json` will simply create a blank file `[]`.
 Consider adding some textures to see the filter at work!

-Run `regolith run` (since `dev` is the default profile, you can omit the argument).
-You will most likely crash, since the dependencies for `texture_list` were not installed yet.
-This is expected.
+Run `regolith run`.
+You will crash, since the dependencies for `texture_list` were not installed yet.
+This is expected!

 Run `regolith install`.
 This may take some time, but you only need to run it when you add new filters.